No results found, please try again. Reset selections.

 Students complete the Master of Science in Finance by taking six core courses and six elective courses in addition to the program prerequisites.

-Candidates are expected to demonstrate competency in principles of financial accounting, microeconomics, macroeconomics, business calculus and statistics prior to enrollment in the program.
+Candidates are expected to demonstrate competency in principles of financial accounting, economics, and statistics prior to enrollment in the program.
 Students who have not demonstrated these competencies through previous coursework are required to achieve these competencies prior to registration for the core courses.

 |FIN 555||FINANCIAL MANAGEMENT||4|